Honda HR-V Insurance Rates

 In order to alleviate the stress associated with shopping for insurance, let our thorough guide serve as your main point of reference.
 When you’re ready to find cheap insurance rates, be sure to enter your five-digit ZIP code to start comparing Honda HR-V car insurance policies from multiple companies.

-The average insurance prices for a Honda HR-V are $1,296 every 12 months for full coverage.
-Comprehensive costs an estimated $238, collision costs $458, and liability costs around $442.
-Liability-only insurance costs as low as $496 a year, with high-risk driver insurance costing around $2,818.
-16-year-old drivers cost the most to insure at $4,988 a year or more.
+U.S. average insurance prices for a Honda HR-V are $1,296 every 12 months for full coverage insurance.
+Comprehensive insurance costs an estimated $238, collision costs $458, and liability is estimated at $442.
+Liability-only insurance costs approximately $496 a year, with high-risk driver insurance costing $2,818 or more.
+Teenage drivers pay the highest rates at $4,988 a year or more.

 Average premium for full coverage: $1,296

-Prices are based on $500 deductibles, 30/60 split liability limits, and includes additional medical/uninsured motorist coverage.
-Prices are averaged for all states and for different HR-V trim levels.
+Full coverage includes $500 physical damage deductibles, 30/60 split liability limits, and includes medical and UM/UIM coverage.
+Estimates are averaged for all 50 states and for different HR-V trim levels.

-For a driver in their 40's, Honda HR-V insurance rates go from the cheapest price of $496 for just the minimum liability insurance to a much higher rate of $2,818 for a high-risk insurance policy.
+For a 40-year-old driver, Honda HR-V insurance prices go from the cheapest price of $496 for just liability insurance to a much higher rate of $2,818 for a high-risk insurance policy.

-Where you live can have significant affects on insurance rates.
-More rural locations are shown to have more infrequent accident claims than congested cities.
+Living in a larger city can have significant affects on the price of insurance.
+More rural locations have more infrequent physical damage claims than densely populated cities.

 Use the form below to get customized rates for your location.